-- Assignment: Indicated with italicized text; - Refinement: Indicated with bold text; - Selection: Indicated with underlined text; - Iteration: Indicated by appending the iteration number in parenthesis, e.g., (1), (2), (3). - Where operations were completed in the NDPP, NDPP Errata#2 and VPN EP itself, the formatting used in the NDPP has been retained.
+- Assignment: Indicated with italicized text; - Refinement: Indicated with bold text: - Selection: Indicated with underlined text; - Iteration: Indicated by appending the iteration number in parenthesis, e.g., (1), (2), (3). - Where operations were completed in the NDPP, NDPP Errata#2 and VPNGWEP itself, the formatting used in those documents has been retained.